DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 $ domo -h
 ```

-Additionally, you can get available options for a specific command with:
+Additionally, you can get available options for a specific command with

 ```
 $ domo [command] -h